-Now that you know a bit about Amazon’s most affordable streamer, let’s jump to the strongest and weakest points.
-We’ll end the introduction with our verdict.
+Now that you know a bit about Amazon’s affordable streamer, let’s jump to its strongest and weakest points.
+Here are our findings, after having tested the Fire TV Stick extensively.

-For an in-depth information, make sure to read the rest of the article.
-We will be taking a look at different aspects of the Amazon Fire TV Stick – so you can decide whether this is the right streamer for you.
+For in-depth information, read the rest of this review.
+We will be inspecting different aspects of the Amazon Fire TV Stick – so you can decide whether this is the right device for you.

 As always, we will give our best to provide answers to all your questions.
-We’ll start by explaining the device’s design, how to set it up, and then we’ll explain what to expect.
-Let’s jump right in.
+We’ll start by explaining the device’s hardware design, how to set it up, and then explain what else to expect.
+Let’s jump right in, shall we?

 Small and inconspicuous, Fire TV Stick is incredibly simple.
 It looks like a USB dongle designed to be plugged into your TV.
 Simple but efficient.
 Our Score: 10/10.